alexr/dotfiles/Readme.md

 # Alex's dotfiles

-The personalization that can be captured in text :)
+The personalization that can be captured in code :)

-Starting out with PowerShell...
+PowerShell stuff is under `posh`.

+Bash for OS X is under `bash`.